Frosted Pumpkin Cookies

 - Salt – A pinch of salt balances out the sweetness of the frosting.

-- Vanilla extract – Pure vanilla extract adds amazing flavor to cream cheese frosting.
+- Vanilla extract – Pure vanilla extract adds amazing flavor to the icing.

 How to Make Frosted Pumpkin Cookies